LIST: Midlands school districts modify January plans due to COVID-19

 COLUMBIA, S.C. — Some school districts across the Midlands have begun modifying their plans in early January due to the rising number of COVID-19 cases in the state.

-News19 has compiled a list of where those plans now, and those are posted below.
-If we find out additional information it will be posted here.
+News19 has compiled a list of those plans, which are posted below.
+If we find out additional information, it will be posted here.

 Clarendon School District One: